John Paxson: Chicago Bulls

-After high expectations for the 2007–08 season, the Bulls started 9-16 and were last in the Central division.
+After high expectations for the 2007–08 season, the Bulls started 9–16 and were last in the Central division.
 He fired Scott Skiles on December 24, 2007.
 Saying "This was a difficult decision to make, but one that was necessary at this time.
 Scott helped us in many ways during his time with the Bulls; most importantly, he helped this franchise get back to respectability.
 I am appreciative of his hard work and the imprint that he left on our team."
-Over the span of five seasons with the Bulls, Skiles compiled a record of 165-172 (.490), and guided the team to the playoffs three consecutive years before getting fired.
+Over the span of five seasons with the Bulls, Skiles compiled a record of 165–172 (.490), and guided the team to the playoffs three consecutive years before getting fired.
 Paxson promoted assistant coach Jim Boylan to interim head coach and the Bulls finished the year with a 33–49 record, missing the playoffs.
 Despite having only 1.7% probability, the Bulls won the NBA draft lottery and selected Chicago native Derrick Rose with the first pick in the 2008 NBA draft.
 In June 2008, Paxson named former NBA player and scout Vinny Del Negro head coach, but their relationship eventually went sour.
 Multiple reports surfaced that on March 30, 2010, Paxson and Del Negro got into a physical altercation over the minutes of Bulls center Joakim Noah, who was recovering from a foot injury.
 Paxson allegedly grabbed Del Negro by the tie and shoved him.
 Del Negro was fired a little over a month later.

 On May 21, 2009, Gar Forman replaced Paxson as general manager, when he was promoted to vice president of basketball operations.

-During Paxson's tenure in the front office from 2003 through 2019, the Bulls failed to make the playoffs five times; lost in the first round seven times; lost in the conference semifinals three times; and lost in the conference finals once.

 On April 13, 2020, Paxson was reassigned as senior advisor of basketball operations, when the Bulls named Artūras Karnišovas executive vice president of basketball operations.

 Personal life

-Paxson attended Le Mans Academy Military Boarding School in Indiana, where he played basketball.
+Paxson attended Le Mans Academy Military Boarding School in Indiana, where he played basketball, and later Archbishop Alter High School, where he led his team to a state championship in 1978.
 His father, James, played in the NBA for two years in the mid-1950s, for the Minneapolis Lakers and Cincinnati Royals, and his brother Jim played 11 years in the NBA with the Portland Trail Blazers and the Boston Celtics.